criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 # logstream-workergroup Helm Chart

-This Chart deploys a Cribl LogStream worker group.
+This Chart deploys a Cribl Stream worker group.

 # IMPORTANT
 A change has been made in this version that changes the syntax for the rbac values.
 Please see the